Critical recurrence in the real quadratic family: Introduction

 Theorem A, together with the fact that almost every nonregular real quadratic map is Collet--Eckmann, clearly implies \begin{Cor} $\Leb \Lambda(n^{-1}) = 0$. \end{Cor} \begin{Rem} In fact, one can conclude the stronger statement

-At this moment we do not get any result for when $\delta_n = 1/(n \log n)$, and this would be interesting to investigate further. \end{Rem}
+At this moment we do not get any result for when $\delta_n = 1/(n \log n)$, and this would be interesting to investigate further. \end{Rem} One of the key points in the proof of Theorem~\ref{Theorem_A} is the introduction of unbounded distortion estimates; this differs from the classical Benedicks--Carleson techniques.

 \begin{small} \begin{acknowledgement} This project has been carried out under supervision of Magnus Aspenberg as part of my doctoral thesis.
 I am very grateful to Magnus for proposing this problem, for his support, and for many valuable discussions and ideas.
 I express gratitude to my co-supervisor Tomas Persson for helpful comments and remarks.
-I would also like to thank Viviane Baladi for communicating useful references, and I thank Michael Benedicks for interesting discussions. \end{acknowledgement} \end{small}
+I would also like to thank Viviane Baladi for communicating useful references, and I thank Michael Benedicks for interesting discussions.
+Finally I thank the referee whose careful reading and comments helped improve the manuscript. \end{acknowledgement} \end{small}